Blackture/virtual-dice/README.md

   - all the adjustable settings

 The tool's window is held as small as possible, so it is no obstacle on the screen.
+This tool's display sub-project is made for Windows only and was tested on Windows 10 only.

 Internal docs are found on [GitBook](https://app.gitbook.com/o/86SpSOYnxCp17lFHI5mV/s/K6jX2Oe6NqKb5zxKCI2l/) or on another [Git Repository](https://blackture.github.io/Docs/virtualDiceAPI/GameToolbox.Elements.Die.html).